 Wildlife in the Galilee is not particularly dangerous.
 Especially during warm weather, be on the lookout for the occasional snake or scorpion.
 It is best to hike during daylight hours and plan your days so you will arrive before nightfall for optimal visibility and safety.

 While the media often portrays Israel and Palestine as perpetual hotspots of violence, the tourist areas of the region are generally very safe with a high level of security.
-Tourists have not ordinarily been targets of violence in the region, and politically motivated violence in Israel has been low for the past two years.
+Tourists have not ordinarily been targets of violence in the region.

 Crime and violence levels in major cities are much lower in Israel than in major American cities.
 Murder, rape and theft rates in Israel are similar to rates in Germany, which has one of the lowest crime rates in Europe.